Tadalafil: 7 things you should know

 - Seek urgent medical advice if an allergic reaction, sudden vision loss, or painful erections lasting more than four hours occur.

 - Peak plasma concentrations of tadalafil are reached within 30 minutes to six hours (average time two hours) of a dose.
 Effects of 'as needed' tadalafil last for up to 36 hours.

-- The recommended starting dose for once daily tadalafil for ED is 2.5mg; once daily tadalafil for BPH, 5mg; and 'as needed' tadalafil, 10mg.
-The dosage may be adjusted based on individual response.
+- The recommended starting dose for once-daily tadalafil for ED is 2.5mg; once daily tadalafil for BPH, 5mg; and 'as needed' tadalafil, 10mg.
+The dosage may be adjusted based on individual responses.

 - HIV medications (eg, atazanavir, delavirdine, efavirenz, indinavir, etravirine, ritonavir, nevirapine, saquinavir, or tipranavir)

 - nitrates (eg, amyl nitrate, isosorbide dinitrate, isosorbide mononitrate, or nitroglycerin)